BarrowJake/PowershellShortcutArgs/README.md

 ## Bugs / Potential Problems

+Because you are parsing the file path as no particular type (e.g. it is not a string or a path), a form of command injection is present, for example: if the file you are trying to load is named like this:

+      **helloworld.txt;Write-Output 'Command Injection'**

-Because you are parsing the file path as no particular type (e.g. it is not a string or a path), a form of command injection is present, for example: if the file you are trying to load is named like this: **helloworld.txt;Write-Output 'Command Injection'**, then the script will try and process the file 'helloworld.txt' but it will also execute the following command 'Write-Output' with the supplied arguments, I cannot currently find a way around this but bare this in mind if you would not like to face that issue.
+then the script will try and process the file 'helloworld.txt' but it will also execute the following command 'Write-Output' with the supplied arguments, I cannot currently find a way around this but bare this in mind if you would not like to face that issue.